Insurance Information

 Determination of Benefits

-Your dental insurance benefits are not determined at all by your dentist.
-Insurance companies set their own schedules and each company uses a different set of fees they consider allowable.
+Your dental insurance benefits are not at all determined by your dentist.
+Insurance companies set their own schedules and each company uses a different set of fees which they consider allowable.
 These allowable fees may vary widely because each company collects fee information from claims it processes.
-The insurance company takes this data and arbitrarily chooses a level they call the “allowable” UCR Fee.
-Frequently this data can be three to five years old and the insurance company sets the “allowable” fees so they can make a net 20% to 30% profit.
+The insurance company takes this data and arbitrarily chooses a level they call the “allowable” usual, customary, or reasonable (UCR) fee.
+This data is frequently three-to-five-years-old, and the insurance company sets the “allowable” fees so that they can make a net 20%-to-30% profit.
 You may have noticed that sometimes your dental insurer reimburses you or the dentist at a lower rate than the dentist’s actual fee.
-Frequently, insurance companies state that the reimbursement was reduced because your dentist’s fee has exceeded the usual, customary, or reasonable fee (UCR) used by the company.
+Frequently, insurance companies state that the reimbursement was reduced because your dentist’s fee has exceeded the usual, customary, or UCR fee used by the company.

 A statement such as this gives the impression that any fee greater than the amount paid by the insurance company is unreasonable or well above what most dentists in the area charge for a certain service.
 This can be very misleading and simply not accurate.

 Unfortunately, insurance companies imply that your dentist is “overcharging” rather than say that they are “underpaying” or that their benefits are low.
-In general, the less expensive insurance policy will use a lower usual, customary, or reasonable (UCR) figure.
+In general, the less expensive insurance policy will use a lower UCR fee figure.

 Deductibles and Co-Payments

 When estimating dental benefits, deductibles and percentages must be considered.
 To illustrate, assume the fee for service is $150.00.
-Assuming that the insurance company allows $150.00 as its usual and customary (UCR) fee, we can figure out what benefit will be paid.
-First a deductible (paid by you), on average $50.00, is subtracted, leaving $100.00.
-The plan then pays 80% for this particular procedure.
+Assuming the insurance company allows $150.00 as its UCR fee, we can figure out what benefit will be paid.
+First, a deductible (paid by you), of an average sum of $50.00, is subtracted, leaving $100.00.
+The plan then pays 80% for a particular procedure.
 The insurance company will then pay 80% of $100.00, or $80.00.
-Out of the $150.00 fee they will pay an estimated $80.00, leaving a remaining portion of $70.00 (to be paid by the patient).
-Of course, if the UCR is less tan $150.00 or your plan pays only at 50%, then the insurance benefits will also be significantly less.
+Out of the $150.00 fee, the insurance company will pay an estimated $80.00, leaving the remaining portion of $70.00 (to be paid by you).
+Of course, if the UCR is less than $150.00, or your plan pays only 50%, then the insurance benefits will also be significantly less.

 What About Finances?